 Are you regretting the new macOS 13 upgrade?
-Want to downgrade macOS Ventura without losing data?
+Want to downgrade macOS Sonoma/Ventura without losing data?
 Here’s your answer.
 The new macOS 13 update, Ventura, provides a fantastic user experience with unique features.
 But it also comes with one downside.
 Bugs.
 A whole lot of them are causing the apps to get stuck, freezing screens, slow response, and crashing systems.
 If your macOS is slowing down after the new update, you can always revert to macOS Monterey from Ventura.
 But if the downgrade is not done properly, it may result in losing your valuable data.
 But there is a safe way of downgrading.
 Just walk through this article to learn four ways of downgrading without any loss.

 - Prepare: Losing Data after Downgrading macOS?
 Recover it Here!HOT